xkello/ISA-Team-8/README.md

 Specific instructions for running the EDA notebooks are written at the beginning of each of the notebooks.

-## LLM Integration (Ollama)

-We run local LLM models on the server using Ollama.

-### Models used

-- gemma3:4b
-  General language model used for reasoning and decision making.

-- qwen3-embedding:4b
-  Embedding model used to convert text into numeric vectors for similarity comparisons.

-Both models run locally on the same server (CPU, no GPU required).

----

-## How the models are used

-The API server decides which model to use depending on the task.

-### 1. Embedding model (qwen3-embedding:4b)

-Used when we need numeric representations of text.

-Typical uses:
-- comparing restaurant descriptions
-- comparing user review text to restaurant profiles
-- semantic similarity
-- clustering
-- retrieval tasks

-Flow:

-API → Ollama embeddings endpoint → qwen3-embedding model → vectors → API

-The server calls the embedding model when it needs vectors, not text output.

----

-### 2. Language model (gemma3:4b)

-Used when we need reasoning or text generation.

-Typical uses:
-- analyzing user preferences
-- ranking candidate restaurants
-- explaining recommendations
-- summarizing reviews
-- natural language responses

-Flow:

-API → Ollama generate endpoint → gemma3 model → text response → API

-The server calls this model when it needs reasoning or written output.

----

-## How both models work together

-Example recommendation flow with both models:

-1. User sends request
-2. API builds restaurant candidate list
-3. API extracts user preference text
-4. Embedding model converts:
-   - user preferences → vectors
-   - restaurant descriptions → vectors
-5. API computes similarity scores
-6. Language model receives:
-   - user preferences
-   - top candidates
-   - instructions
-7. Language model:
-   - refines ranking
-   - generates explanation
-8. API returns final JSON

-So:

-Embeddings → similarity math
-Language model → reasoning + explanation

-They do different jobs and do not talk to each other directly.
-The API server coordinates both.

----

 ## Hybrid Recommender Notebook